Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

         - Connecting Agent: the peer Agent which role is to connect to other peer that has or have opened and provided a server listener to act as a receiver.

 5. Cross-Session memory availability:
-   - IntegratedPipeline offers share-able Memory from the database, included capability below:
+   - IntegratedPipeline offers share-able Memory capability, included capability below:
      - Exportable memory: this allows a flexible memory saving for later use, such as cross transfer memory between model, the memory is saved as .json file.
-     - Importable Memory: allowing to import memory from the exported .json file.
+     - Importable Memory: allowing to import memory from the exported .json file directly for the model to use.
      - syncing with other model: socket-based communication to export memory to other external machine.
+       [=] Note: socket Syncing is unsecure witout additional security layer wrapped, For a safer syncing, directly transfer the .json file memory to the target machine via other ways such as manual send.
      - list sessions: listing available sessions using model's memory name.

 [=] With its Specialized Multi-Layer-Perceptron (using AWE Encoder) and Optimized Transformer module with optimized Embedding that can directly tolerate low samples-amount of Data using Weighted Confidence assembling from both specialized MLP and Transformer for better reliability over Messy, noisy environments, such as: